Bridge Project

 Figure 4: Emotion classification MATLAB GUI main panel

 The emotion classification MATLAB GUI SLT_Toolbox was presented on the 4th IEEE Workshop on Spoken Language Technology (SLT), Miami, Florida, December 2012.
-It consists of three parts: 1) Load one speech file from the local directory, and input the relative confidence threshold by the user; 2) Prosodic feature extraction and emotion detection; and 3) Output emotion classification results to the user.
+It consists of three parts: 1) Load one speech file from the local directory, and input the relative confidence threshold by the user; 2) Prosodic feature extraction and emotion classification; and 3) Output emotion classification results to the user.

 Step 1: File loading

 The main panel of the GUI is shown in Figure 4.
 The user first chooses one speech file from the local directory.
 The gender of the speaker and the true emotion of the speech file will be automatically shown on the GUI.
 In this demo, the gender of the speaker is male, and his true emotion labeled in the LDC dataset is anger.
 Then the users enter their desired relative confidence threshold value, which is a value larger than or equal to 0.
 For example, we enter 0.2.
-A larger value means that we require a more stringent emotion detection result from the GUI.
+A larger value means that we require a more stringent emotion classification result from the GUI.

 Step 2: Emotion classification

-Figure 5: : Emotion classification MATLAB GUI feature extraction
+Figure 5: Emotion classification MATLAB GUI feature extraction

 Step 3: Output emotion classification results